-Familiarity with material covered in PH 1110 and PH 1120 (or PH 1111 and PH 1121) is assumed.
-Mathematical level: completion of MA 1021 and MA 1022 will provide adequate preparation.
+Recommended background: familiarity with material covered in PH 1110 and PH 1120 (or PH 1111 and PH 1121) and completion of MA 1021 and MA 1022.

 PH 1140.
 OSCILLATIONS, AND WAVES.

 An introduction to oscillating systems and waves.

 Topics include: free, clamped forced, and coupled oscillations of physical systems, traveling waves and wave packets, reflection, and interference phenomena.